spooz/market-checkout/readme.md

 - **ItemConfig** is a centralized Spring Bean config, instead of class annotation - makes it easier to review and debug

 Unit tests cover hard logic: storage and price calculation.
-Classes are tested separately but could as well by tested through the facade.
+Classes are tested separately but could be as well by tested through the facade.

 ### Things to improve
+- item data endpoints
 - unit, integration, e2e tests gradle task separation
 - use of real mongodb server
 - docker-compose file to make deployment easier
-- instead of in memory storage usege of standalone cache (Redis?)
+- instead of in memory storage, usege of standalone cache (Redis?)
-- cachable items data
+- cachable item repositories